 Namaste [I salute the god in you which is also in me], I bow down my head as respect towards my guest.
 This is the warmest way of welcoming in Nepalese tradition, as we believe guests’ carries the image of God and Goddesses.

-Nepal lies in South Asia at the lap of Central Himalayas, bordering Tibet (China) on the north and India on the East, West and South, making Nepal as a landlocked country.
-In terms of location Nepal lies at 26022’N-30027’laatitude and 8004’E-88012’E longitude, extending its boundary to 147181 sq. km.
+Nepal lies in South Asia at the lap of the Central Himalayas, bordering Tibet (China) on the north and India on the East, West and South, making Nepal as a landlocked country.
+In terms of location, Nepal lies at 26022’N-30027’laatitude and 8004’E-88012’E longitude, extending its boundary to 147181 sq. km.

 Topographically, Nepal is divided into three parts: The Himalayan region, the hilly and the Terai region, where 26% of our land consists of the Himalayas, 50% consists of Hilly areas and the remaining 24% of Terai areas.

 In terms of Elevation, the lowland of Nepal starts from 60m (south) above the sea level rising up to 8848(Mt.
 Everest).
 One-third of the total length of the Himalayas lies inside Nepal’s borders and the country claims 10 of the world’s 14 tallest mountains in the world.

 These white snow-capped mountains are a great source of water flowing through more than 600 rivers toward the Indian Ocean, thus blessing Nepal and India.

 Nepal is a multiethnic, multicultural and bilingual country.
 Among the total population of 30 million, majorities follow Hinduism as a religion, followed by Buddhist, Islam, Kirat, Christian and Prakriti (worshipers of Nature).